microsoft/WindowsAppSDK/specs/AppNotifications/BadgeNotificationSpec/BadgeNotifications-spec.md

 Notes:

-- The URI is expected to be a full path.
+- The URI is expected to be a full path, under the process path folder.
+- Packaged apps will have the option to pass a ms-appx URI.
 - Only local file paths will be supported.
+- Tentative supported file formats: .ico, .png, .bmp, .jpg.

 ### 4. Clear a badge